MICA-MNI/BrainSpace/docs/pages/matlab_doc/main_functionality/moran_randomization.rst

 Implementation of Moran spectral randomization as presented by  `(Wagner and Dray, 2015)
 <https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12407>`_.
-This function uses the eigenvectors computed by :ref:`compute_mem` to generate null model data with similar spatial autocorrelation.
+This function uses the eigenvectors computed by :ref:`compute_mem_matlab` to generate null model data with similar spatial autocorrelation.
 The implemented procedures are 'singleton' and 'pair'.
 Singleton matches the input data's autocorrelation more closely at the cost of fewer possible randomizations (max: 2\ :sup:`n`).
 In